mischkew/newsfeed/README.md

 path were diff files for each newsfeed should be stored.
 ```

-We recommend to setup a cronjob or launchd service to continously automatically sync your feeds.
+We recommend to setup a cronjob or launchd service to continously automatically sync your feeds, see [this](feed.template.plist) launchd template for example.